 Rusting too is a major issue and it’s best to have the rusted areas treated or replaced before it spreads.
 Cars tend to be more prone to rusting in the wet season, given the higher levels of moisture and variations in temperature.

 Moisture and exposed metal almost always lead to rust.
 While leaks in the rubber seals around the car can be on source of rust, another area of concern is places where the paint coat has been damaged.
 Exposed metal is more prone to rusting and it’s best to get these areas repaired at the earliest, as rusting can make the problem worse than it was.

 Also, make sure to keep the underside of your car clean, as well as clear of the road grime and dirt; these are what lead to chassis corrosion.
 A coat of polish after a wash is highly recommended, as it not only makes your car look shiny new but also forms a protective layer on the body.

 A quick and easy way of identifying and rectifying many of the above-mentioned point is to send your car for a service.
 A service will also be able to sort out any issues you may miss or are unable to rectify yourself.

 You can also opt for a professional cleaning and polishing packages as part of the service as well, to better protect your car from the elements.

-The monsoons can be incredibly unpredictable at times, with spells of bright sunshine making way for heavy rains and vice versa.
-It is a good idea to keep a few items handy in your car, especially at this time of the year.
-While unrelated to the car itself, it is a good idea to keep spares such as clothes, an umbrella or even a towel in the car, in case you do get caught out and it starts to rain.
-Aside from that, it’s also nice to have spares for components such as the wiper blades and fuses on hand.
+There is an amount of unpredictability that comes with the monsoons, as spells of bright sunshine making way for heavy rains and vice versa.
+It is a good idea to keep a few items handy in your car, especially at this time of the year. it’s nice to have spares for components such as the wiper blades and fuses on hand.
+Additionally, while unrelated to the car itself, it is a good idea to keep spares such as clothes, an umbrella/ rain coat and even a towel in the car, in case you do get caught out and it starts to rain.